Sunday, January 27, 2013

 How to Make Crispy Dosa / Paper Roast using Idly Batter

-With the same idly batter u can make crispy and yummy dosa.
+With the same idly batter you can make crispy and yummy dosa.
 Just add some water and dilute the batter to free flowing consistency but not like water, more or similar to bhajji batter.

 To make Dosa